 Your authentication identifier is used to authenticate your access to Element Matrix Services at https://ems.host and to uniquely identify you.

-Paying for hosted homeserver service via EMS is handled entirely by our payment processor, Stripe.
+Paying for hosted homeserver services via EMS is handled entirely by our payment processor, Stripe.
 The processor stores your credit card information as well as your billing contact information in order to process your monthly or annual automatic renewals, or to allow you to upgrade or downgrade your subscription without re-entering a credit card number.

 We never have access to, nor store your full credit card information.